-This module will outline environmental factors that contribute to physical well-being including working conditions (e.g., acoustic, thermal visual vibration) and exposure to musculoskeletal risks.
-You will look at how people interact with their environment and consider how workplace/task design can result in awkward working postures and risk of injury.
-You will learn and practice two core HFE methods, postural analysis (OWAS) and anthropometry (body shape and size).
+This module will outline environmental factors that contribute to physical well-being including working conditions (e.g. acoustic, thermal visual vibration) and exposure to musculoskeletal risks.
+You will look at how people interact with their environment by revisiting Link Analysis (Task Analysis module) and consider how workplace/task design can result in awkward working postures and risk of injury.
+You will learn and practice two core HFE methods, postural analysis (OWAS and REBA) and anthropometry (body shape and size).
 You will be encouraged to use these tools to evaluate human performance and design safer working environments and tasks.

 Trainers: Professor Sue Hignett and Dr Mike Fray